Author

 BetMaryland.com created these odds for how she’ll do in her best events.

-Katie Ledecky, 27, has won one Olympic gold medal in the 400 freestyle, at the Rio Games in 2016.
+Katie Ledecky, 27, won one Olympic gold medal in the 400 freestyle, at the Rio Games in 2016.
 She also took home a silver medal in the event at the 2020 Tokyo Games (which actually took place in 2021 because of COVID-19).
 In Tokyo she lost to Australia’s Ariarne Titmus by less than a second in the final.

 The 800 free is perhaps Ledecky’s most dominant event at the Olympics, which is saying something.